jbarlo/markdown-slides/README.md

-A small project to practice React.
+A small WIP project to practice React.
 Combine markdown text with PDF slides to generate different "views".

 ### Instructions